KatherineMichel/digital-commonplace/README.md

 http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html | Taco Bell Programming
 https://twitter.com/kennethreitz/status/1105989404219314178 | Kenneth ☤ Reitz on Twitter: "Taco Bell Programming. https://t.co/GXcVtssS23 this, this, this, this, this.
 Seriously.
 This post has been impacted me since the day it was written."

+https://stackify.com/premature-optimization-evil/ | Why Premature Optimization Is the Root of All Evil Richard Feynman
 -->